Chorus/Note-Documentation/docs/DataCollection/PaperDataCollection.md

 The file name is Paper Data - Provider Name - Learner Initials - yyyy-MM-dd_HH-mm-ss.pdf.

-Targets are categorized by form of measure, status, and then domain, subdomain, and goal.
+Targets are categorized by form of measure, phase, and then domain, subdomain, and goal.

 [Demo video: Export PDF for Paper Data Collection](https://youtu.be/jd4hjoBg43w/ "Title")